 Krishna does not stand for the Absolute – he is the Absolute

-Many people have an impersonalist conception of the absolute.
-They believe that The Absolute Truth in order to be unlimited has to be impersonal.
-They associate personality with form and finiteness.
-Therefore they feel that the unlimited absolute truth cannot be personal.
+Some people conceive of the Absolute Truth impersonally.
+As they associate personality with form and finiteness, they feel that the Absolute, being infinite, cannot be personal.

-The Gita is categorically clear that Krishna is the absolute truth (07.07).
-The later reiterates this (15.19) when it states that Krishna is understood to be the supreme person, the highest manifestation of the absolute truth, by those who are wise; indeed, those who understand him thus are actually wise.
-In contrast, those who misunderstand his position, deeming him a material manifestation of the absolute truth or even a nonmaterial but transitional manifestation who is meant to be used and ultimately transcended for reaching the absolute truth are misled, grievously misled.
+However, their characterization of Krishna as a placeholder is questionable both scripturally and logically.
+Scripturally speaking, the Gita emphasizes that Krishna is the Absolute Truth – no truth exists beyond him (07.07).
+Wise are those who understand him to be the supreme person, the highest manifestation of the Absolute Truth (15.19).
+In contrast, grievously misled are those who misunderstand his position, deeming him a material manifestation of the Absolute, or even a nonmaterial but transitional manifestation of the Absolute meant to be used and ultimately transcended (09.11-12).

 To know more about this verse, please click on the image